The Groundwater at Common Ground

-When I walked the Waiwhetu stream with two of the artists of the Wairua, Wai-rua arts project, Angela Kilford and Elijah Winter, I was heartened by the story of how that stream was being restored.
+When I walked the Waiwhetu stream with two of the artists of the Wairua, Wai-rua arts project, Angela Kilford and Aliyah Winter, I was heartened by the story of how that stream was being restored.
 The accompanying film by Johanna Mechen, with voiceover memories and comments from local kaumatua Teri Puketapu, alerted me to how complacent I was about my own waterway, the Stokes Valley Stream which feeds into Te Awa Kairangi.
 I thought of the run off from the hills by Silverstream and the effect the Silverstream tip may be having on the river, the increasing incidents of algae bloom, the constant reshaping and dredging of the river to suit human habitation, with often little regard for the river’s natural inhabitant.

 The questions the Common Ground Festival left me with is: what did the river need from us to stay healthy?
 What knowledge or actions do I need to help my river stay healthy?
 I intend to find answers, not only for the river’s benefit but also for myself and my descendants.